Visualizing volumetric fMRI maps on surfaces

 [o2,o3, t0] = create_compact_hcp_grayordinate_figure('overlay', 'fsl6_hcp_template.nii.gz', 'nocolorbar');

 % Now let's import a cifti atlas.
-If you don't have this atlas you need to
+We're going to use openCANLab2024, which differs

 % in Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2024_CANLab_atlas/src